Elvis10ten/pcas/README.md

 )
 ```

-"immutable" isn't techically correct.
+"immutable" isn't technically correct.
 Blocks can be overwritten ONLY by their **owner**.
 Any host can prune their ledgers to remove blocks from inactive hosts.

 #### ii.
 Network Protocol
 ![Host Network](assets/network.jpeg)